Volume 16: Scholarly Teaching and Learning

 InSight: A Journal of Scholarly Teaching is a scholarly publication designed to highlight the work of postsecondary faculty at colleges and universities across the United States.
 It is a refereed scholarly journal published annually by the Faculty Center for Innovation (FCI) at Park University that features theoretical and empirically-based research articles, critical reflection pieces, case studies, and classroom innovations relevant to teaching, learning, and assessment.

-InSight articles focus broadly on Scholarly Teaching.
+InSight articles focus broadly on Scholarly Teaching in the higher education environment.
 Faculty are encouraged to submit original manuscripts that showcase scholarly teaching processes or critically discuss the scholarship of teaching and learning (SoTL) as a scholarship paradigm.
 While reports of scholarly teaching projects are welcome, InSight is also committed to continuing broader conversations about SoTL’s value as a tool for advancing student learning and demonstrating faculty commitment to teaching.

 Faculty are encouraged to submit manuscripts related to:

-* Examples of SoTL projects at the course or discipline-level
+- Examples of SoTL projects at the college/university course or discipline-level

-* FORMAT – All manuscripts must be submitted in Microsoft Word or Rich Text Format.
+- FORMAT – All manuscripts must be submitted in Microsoft Word or Rich Text Format and follow the journal’s formatting guidelines (single spaced, justified alignment, 9 pt. font, Helvetica Neue for headings, and Palatino Linotype for the body).
 Do not include personal identifiers within the manuscript.
 Include contact information only on a separate cover sheet.
 Each manuscript will be assigned a unique identifier for blind review processes.

 Manuscripts will be submitted via InSight’s updated submission/editorial platform, Scholastica.
 Click on the “Submit via Scholastica” button, located on the InSight website at http://www.insightjournal.net/, or submit via the Scholastica website at https://submissions.scholasticahq.com.

-All submissions must be received by 4:00pm on March 1, 2020 (CST) to be considered for inclusion in Volume 15.
+The deadline for Volume 16 submissions has been extended (original deadline March 1, 2021).
+Please submit manuscripts by 4:00pm on April 30, 2021 to be considered for inclusion in the upcoming edition.
 However, submissions are accepted on a rolling basis.